nlimpert/crosscut/guideline.rst

    .. warning:: This is a warning.

-   .. internal:: Use the :rst:`warning` directive to produce this admonition.
+   .. role:author:: Use the :rst:`warning` directive to produce this admonition.

       .. code-block:: rst